- Mandarins

 1 large egg

-½ tsp ube extract
+½ tsp ube extract (maybe reduce slightly? it's intense!)

 1 tbsp ube jam

-Butter: 4 tbsp melted
+4 tbsp tapioca starch

 Mix dry ingredients

-In a medium bowl, whisk together the glutinous rice flour, tapioca starch, sugar, baking powder, and salt until evenly combined. -
+In a medium bowl, whisk together the glutinous rice flour, tapioca starch, sugar, baking powder, and salt until evenly combined.

 Mix wet ingredients

-In a large measuring cup or bowl, whisk together the milk, melted butter, egg, ube extract, and ube jam until smooth. -
+In a large measuring cup or bowl, whisk together the milk, melted butter, egg, ube extract, and ube jam until smooth.

 Combine

 Pour the wet ingredients into the dry ingredients.
-Whisk just until combined and smooth.-
+Whisk just until combined and smooth.

 The batter should be thick but pourable, like slightly loosened cake batter.